dperco/ETL_APACHE_KAFKA_PYTHON_DOKER_AWS/README.md

 )

 start >> produce_task >> consume_task >> upload_task
-Reemplaza 'YOUR_S3_BUCKET_NAME' con el nombre de tu bucket de S3.

-Verificar el DAG en la interfaz web de Airflow:

-Ve a la interfaz web de Airflow y verifica que el DAG etl_dag aparece en la lista de DAGs.

-Paso 6: Configurar la base de datos
-La configuración de la base de datos ya está incluida en el archivo docker-compose.yml con el servicio mysql.
-Los detalles de conexión se especifican en las variables de entorno:
+Replace 'YOUR_S3_BUCKET_NAME' with the name of your S3 bucket.

+Verify the DAG in the Airflow web interface:

+Go to the Airflow web interface and verify that the etl_dag appears in the list of DAGs.

+Step 6: Configure the Database
+The database configuration is already included in the docker-compose.yml file with the mysql service.
+The connection details are specified in the environment variables:

-MYSQL_ROOT_PASSWORD: Contraseña del usuario root de MySQL (por defecto: root).
+MYSQL_ROOT_PASSWORD: MySQL root user password (default: root).

-MYSQL_DATABASE: Nombre de la base de datos (por defecto: bank).
-MYSQL_USER: Nombre de usuario de la base de datos (por defecto: airflow).
-MYSQL_PASSWORD: Contraseña de la base de datos (por defecto: airflow).
-Resumen
+MYSQL_DATABASE: Database name (default: bank).

+MYSQL_USER: Database username (default: airflow).

+MYSQL_PASSWORD: Database password (default: airflow).

+Summary
-Instalar Docker Desktop.
+Install Docker Desktop.

-Generar una clave Fernet utilizando la biblioteca cryptography.
+Generate a Fernet key using the cryptography library.

-Configurar Docker Compose para Airflow, Kafka y MySQL.
+Configure Docker Compose for Airflow, Kafka, and MySQL.

-Iniciar los servicios de Airflow, Kafka y MySQL utilizando Docker Compose.
+Start the Airflow, Kafka, and MySQL services using Docker Compose.
-Crear un script para generar y cargar datos aleatorios en MySQL.
-Crear un pipeline ETL en Airflow con datos aleatorios y almacenamiento en AWS S3.
-Configurar la base de datos utilizando MySQL.
-Siguiendo estos pasos, deberías poder configurar y ejecutar Apache Airflow en Windows utilizando Docker, generar una clave Fernet, configurar la base de datos, crear un pipeline de datos con datos aleatorios generados con Faker, integrar Apache Kafka para un pipeline ETL, y almacenar los resultados en AWS S3.

-Crear un pipeline ETL en Airflow con datos aleatorios y almacenamiento en AWS S3.
-Configurar la base de datos utilizando MySQL.
-Siguiendo estos pasos, deberías poder configurar y ejecutar Apache Airflow en Windows utilizando Docker, generar una clave Fernet, configurar la base de datos, crear un pipeline de datos con datos aleatorios generados con Faker, integrar Apache Kafka para un pipeline ETL, y almacenar los resultados en AWS S3.
+Create a script to generate and load random data into MySQL.

+Create an ETL pipeline in Airflow with random data and store it in AWS S3.

+Configure the database using MySQL.

+By following these steps, you should be able to set up and run Apache Airflow on Windows using Docker, generate a Fernet key, configure the database, create a data pipeline with random data generated using Faker, integrate Apache Kafka for an ETL pipeline, and store the results in AWS S3.